CodeYourFuture/fundamentals-course/lesson-3.md

 Continue with your chosen khan academy projects either in pairs or individually or for short sessions of each.

+***Change pairs***: Try to change pairs so that as you work, you have the chance to learn different skills from other students, or teach your own new knowledge to others.

+Working on your own is ok.
+Aim to do at least 3 pair-programming sessions each 30 minutes long.
+In the day.

 During this time, you should seek help from the volunteers about your specific questions.

 ## Common questions - Live coding